avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## What's included?

-The SonoPlus is a standard Raspberry Pi 3 computer housed in the official red and white Raspberry Pi case, as shown above.
+The SonoPlus is a Raspberry Pi 3 computer housed in the official red and white Raspberry Pi case, as shown above.
 Included are a preinstalled 32GB memory card, an Ethernet cable (2m) and an official Raspberry Pi power supply.

 ## How do I set up my SonoPlus?